 At an early age, Hugo Pratt got to see a lot of the world as he moved with his parents, first to Venice, then to Ethiopia, then back to Italy.
 In 1945, he met Mario Faustinelli, with whom he created his first comic book, 'Asso di Picche'.
 He became part of what some call the Venice group, an association of writers and artists, such as Alberto Ongaro, Paolo Campani, Mario Faustinelli and Dino Battaglia.
 With them, he worked on several series for the comic Asso di Picche, including the title comic, 'Ray e Roy', 'Silver-Pan', 'Indian River' and 'April e il Fantasma'.
 Finding few opportunities for comic artists in post-war Italy, Pratt, Ongaro and Mario Faustinelli moved to Argentina after an invitation by the publisher Cesar Civita of Editorial Abril.

 During his stay in Argentina, he created some of his most important comics, such as 'Sgt.
 Kirk', 'Ernie Pike', 'Anna della Jungla', 'Wheeling' and many others.
 His first Argentine work was 'Ray Kitt', which appeared in the magazine Salgari in 1949.
 He got associated with writer Hector German Oesterheld, with whom he created 'Sgt.
-Kirk' in Misterix and with whom he co-founded the publishing house Ediciones Frontera.
+Kirk' in Misterix and with whom he worked at the publishing house Ediciones Frontera.
 The Groupe of Venice was re-assembled in Buenos Aires, and produced a great many comics for the magazines Hora Cero and Frontera.
 In cooperation with Oesterheld, Pratt produced series like 'Ticonderonga', 'Ernie Pike', 'Lord Crack' and 'Lobo Conrad'.
 In addition, he made his 'Ann y Dan' ('Ann de la Jungle') in Supertotem with his own scripts.
 For a while, he taught at the Pan-American Art School in San Paolo, Brazil.

 Il pozzo di El Dar (Corriere dei Piccoli, 1962)